Martin Dibble: Characterisation

 Martin forms an on-screen duo with the character of Lance Smart (Peter Vroom), Thomson said that the characters are Home and Away's answer to Laurel and Hardy.
 Like Martin, Lance is not popular with females and even "their closest friends" think they are unattractive.
 They are portrayed as a pair of "yobbos and larrikins" who work at a local oyster farm.
 The characters have a general dislike for the local males who enjoy surfing.
 They become their "great nemesis" because they manage to get "all the girls".
 As Martin believes he is "the most irresistible male in Summer Bay", Lance is so impressed by Martin that he believes he is actually irresistible.
 Thomson said that the duo "stand out a lot" because of their over-the-top nature.
 While Vroom felt they rarely got "serious" scenes because they were mostly involved in comedic storylines.
 Vroom criticised the writing Martin and Lance received because he did not think it represented how young people behave.
 Home and Away's critics also scrutinised the writing "for a lack of realism".
 Vroom said "Usually Lance and Martin are drinking yobs, but they're not allowed to swear which is not so realistic."
 While Thomson said the serial's early evening time slot often caused dialogue to be censored.
 Vroom added that "Lance and Martin are definitely drinkers and if it wasn't for the timeslot they would be into marijuana too."
 Though he defended the characters because they had to be responsible and cater for young viewers.
+Writers continued Martin's series of unsuccessful ventures when he joins a band they flop.